V4Fire/Client/src/components/friends/provide/README.md

 # components/friends/provide

-This module provides a class with methods to provide component classes/styles to another component, etc.
+This module provides a class that offers methods for supplying component classes or styles to other components and more.

 ```js
 // {button: 'b-foo__bla'}
 this.provide.classes('b-foo', {button: 'bla'});
 ```

+## How to include this module in your component?

+By default, any component that inherits from [[iBlock]] has the `provide` property.

 ## Methods